Quick View The Necessities for Fixing 4TB Hard Drive Only Shows 2TB on Your PC:

 The possible reasons for 4TBdrive not showing full capacity:

-- The hard drive has been initialized to a wrong partition table - MBR, which only supports a disk less than 2TB.
+- The hard drive has been initialized to the wrong partition table - MBR, which only supports a disk less than 2TB.

 - The hard drive driver or firmware is out of date.